Showing posts with label Drilling. Show all posts

 Fusing these pieces is, in principle, the same as encapsulating any organic material within the glass.
 Slow advances are required with a 3 to 4-hour soak at around 600°C to burn out any residual organic material just as you might for thick vegetable matter.
 You can add another bubble squeeze soak of an hour or so at around 650°C to gradually push any remaining air out from between the particles.
 Then advance to the fusing temperature and anneal as usual.

-Wednesday 4 July 2018
+Wednesday, 4 July 2018

 Centering Holes for Drilling

 When using larger core drills, it is not possible to see the centre point for drilling.
 So a different arrangement for marking the place to be drilled is required.
-This example is to locate the hole for a clock spindle accurately bewteen the points marked by the stringers.
+This example is to locate the hole for a clock spindle accurately between the points marked by the stringers.

 Find the centre point and extend lines at right angles to each other across the centre point.